We Remember What We Care About

 My Mission

 To establish affective neuroscience as the foundational science of learning and development.
-Learning and development has a purpose grounded in human development and flourishing, not learning outcomes.
+Learning and development has a purpose grounded in human development and flourishing, not ticking boxes.

 Translating Biology to Practice